 UPIKE's THRIVE Counseling Center, located in Record 600, provides short-term mental health services including personal counseling, group counseling, consultation, and referrals.
 Services are free and confidential for all currently enrolled UPIKE students.
-To schedule an appointment by phone, call (606) 218-4357.
+To schedule an appointment by phone, call (606) 218-4479.
 During the call, someone will speak with you briefly to assess your basic concerns and your availability for scheduling an appointment.
-You can also email martingreen@upike.edu or counseling@upike.edu.
-Counselor Marty Green, LCSW has over 30 years' experience in the field of mental health support.
-He specializes in counseling adults, grief and bereavement, LGBT issues, post-traumatic stress disorder (PTSD), and substance abuse.
+You can also email glennahenson@upike.edu or counseling@upike.edu.